“When you do something, you should do it with your whole body and mind” - Shunryu Suzuki

 The Zen arts as an aesthetic include a great appreciation for moderation, asymmetry, imperfection, earthiness, and naturalness.
 The Zen values of rusticity, elegance, simplicity and refined beauty, became the themes of this Psylo Collection.

 Defined by basic geometrical patterns and lines, this season’s cuts are simple, yet elegant.
 With some drawing inspiration from Japanese fashion, from kimonos to work-men trousers.
 But the most prominent in this collection’s cuts is the Zen principle of Fukensei.
-A central principle of the Zen aesthetic, Fukensei is the concept of controlling balance in a composition via irregularity and asymmetry.
+This central principle of the Zen aesthetic, Fukensei is the concept of controlling balance in a composition via irregularity and asymmetry.
 With asymmetry already being one of Psylo’s signature styles, you will find this design element throughout the collection.

 Psylo’s AW17-18 prints were also inspired by Zen art.
 You will find the brush “Zen circle” print on many designs, symbolizing absolute enlightenment, strength, elegance, the universe, and mu (the void).
 The enso is drawn as an incomplete circle, symbolizing the imperfection that is part of existence.
-While the new Gong and Yin Yang print-designs are fruits of our ongoing creative collaboration with Mahyar Traveler.
+While the new Gong and Yin Yang print-designs are fruits of our ongoing creative collaboration with tattoo artist Mahyar Traveler.

 More than just a visual inspiration, the Zen arts taught us to focus on the importance of mind/body unity.
 Which is essential for the mastery of every art.
 While designing this collection with a Zen attitude, our mind remained in the now, being fully aware of the illusory nature of material life.